ioantsaf/web-recorder-server/web-recorder-backend/README.md

 ### Docker Installation
 There is a more simple way to install Web Recorder's backend locally in your PC through a Docker container.
+At first you need to install docker.
+Please follow the [very good instructions](https://docs.docker.com/engine/installation/) from the Docker project.

-Before you install and run the Docker image you have to install MongoDB in your PC, following the previous steps, described in manual installation.
+After the successful docker installation and before you install and run the Docker image you have to install MongoDB in your PC, following the previous steps, described in manual installation.

-### Running
+#### Running
-After you install MongoDB, you can run the Web Recorder's backend Docker image typing this command:
+Having installed MongoDB, you can now run the Web Recorder's backend Docker image typing this command:
 ```
 $ sudo docker run -d -p <your-port>:4000 --name <your-container-name> webrecordergr/web-recorder:backend
 ```